Changing Rooms and Showering Facilities Policy

 1. There should be no changing or showering together with adults.
 Allowing young people time and space to change separately in changing rooms is required even if this presents a logistical challenge.
 Alternatively they can arrive in whites and enter changing rooms with bags when others are already changed.

-2. All players in a team may be in the changing room together if not changing for team talks, but no undressing with under 16s present should take place.
+2. All players in a team may be in the changing room together for team talks if not changing, but no undressing or showering with under 16s present should take place.

 3. It is the captain's responsibility to remind adult players of their responsibilities if needed.